-With the help of local stakeholders and development partners, the EIF is supporting Bhutan in incorporating trade into the national development strategy.
-The key strategies include diversification of export markets, trade liberalization, private sector and infrastructure development, and institutional and professional capacity development.
+With local stakeholders and development partners, EIF is supporting Bhutan in incorporating trade into its national development strategy.
+Key strategies include diversification of export markets, trade liberalization, private sector and infrastructure development, and institutional and professional capacity development.

-The aim of the project is to provide institutional strength for trade mainstreaming, donor coordination and resource mobilization for addressing trade-related needs.
+EIF is working for institutional strength for trade mainstreaming, donor coordination and resource mobilization to address trade-related needs.

-- Bhutan’s trade strategy is included in the Economic Development Policy 2014 and the Eleventh Five Year plan (2013-2018).
+- Bhutan’s trade strategy is included in its Economic Development Policy 2014 and the Eleventh Five Year plan (2013-2018).

-- Bhutan Chamber of Commerce and Industry has been established as a forum to discuss all business-related issues in the economy and for consultation with the government.
+- Bhutan Chamber of Commerce and Industry was established as a forum to discuss business-related issues in the economy and for consultation with the government.

-- Gross National Happiness Commission meets every six months with the donors to enhance government-donor consultations, enhancing public-private communication.
+- Gross National Happiness Commission meets every six months with donors to enhance government-donor consultations and public-private communication.

-- EIF National Implementation Unit has been fully integrated into the Ministry of Economic Affairs (MEA).
+- EIF National Implementation Unit (NIU) has been fully integrated into the Ministry of Economic Affairs (MEA).

 - Government to Citizen Service Portal visualizing all public services online has been initiated.
-MEA has more than 35 services roll out among which the majority are trade-related.
+MEA has more than 35 services rolled out among which the majority are trade related.

-- Export exhibition centre was established in Thimphu in February 2017 with the aim to minimize imports by promoting local products consumption and to promote exports through showcasing products and information of more than 50 private firms and cooperatives, contributing to the Eleventh Five Year plan.
+- Export exhibition centre was established in Thimphu in February 2017 with the aim to promote local products and exports by showcasing products and information of more than 50 private firms and cooperatives, contributing to the Eleventh Five Year plan.

 - The project partly funded the drafting and finalization of the Draft Competition Policy and the Draft Trade Development Act.

-A number of trainings for 21 officials have been undertaken on business opportunity identification and innovative strategies for promotion of cottage and small industries; administrative support, personnel and office management; and statistical analysis of data and report generation plus use of STATA software.
+- Trainings for 21 officials were held on business opportunity identification and innovative strategies for promotion of cottage and small industries; administrative support, personnel and office management; and statistical analysis of data and report generation plus use of STATA software.
 Training programmes, bilateral discussions as well as institutional visits have been undertaken in Japan, Malaysia and the Philippines.